 Tasting Wine At A Restaurant: Our Guide

 We choose better wine at Mr.Wheeler, and it is our mission to help you choose better wine too.
 We want to instil in you the skills and expertise to help you enjoy a wonderful bottle.
 We firmly believe that the art of wine tasting is neither as obscure nor as challenging as is sometimes assumed.
-The next time the bottle is tilted and those glorious grapes are splashed into your glass at the table, we want you to know what to pay attention to.
+The next time the bottle is tilted and that glorious grape juice is splashed into your glass at the table, we want you to know what to pay attention to.
 It is not necessary to be a sommelier to tell the difference between a quality wine and a something below par.
 You just need to know a few things to get you started.

 Learn to read your nose